cddr/cddr.github.io/_posts/2025-12-30-ai-is-quite-useful-actually.md

     human knowledge.
 The AI then "decodes" the path between those coordinates into the syntax (code) you see on your screen.

 As a developer, I’ve started thinking of myself less as a coder (nevertheless a role which I have and will always hold in high esteem) and more as an "Intelligence Miner" expertly navigating to where the rich deposits are.
 I used to worry that being "niche" was a liability, but in this new world, it’s a strength.
 My experience acts as a filter; I’m not just digging for code that's "good enough for government work".
 I want to find the good stuff (__latent space switch__) distilled from pure mountain water.
-And as the AI helped me realize, I also "have the complex "latent space" of my own history" for all it's ups and downs that help me navigate to the structural truth of a system.
+And as the AI helped me realize, I also "have the complex "latent space" of my own history" for all it's ups and downs that help me navigate (or hinder if I let it) directly to the structural truth of a system.

 ## The Downhill Descent